dogrdon/accidentalculture/docs/notes.md

 * some are arrays, some are strings, some are null.

-Will these kill our memory?
+These will not function with our memory?
 `time gzip -dc all.json.gz | jq '.[] | select(._source.sourceResource.type=="sound")'`
 `time gzip -dc all.json.gz | jq '.[] | select(._source.sourceResource.type=="moving image")'`